 Any of the two concerning parties can apply for a copy of the decree absolute.
 However, if you filed for the divorce but didn’t apply for a copy - and your husband or wife wants to get one - they’ll have to wait an extra 3 months after the standard 43 days to request it.

 If you’re like most people, you’ve probably used a lawyer to help you get through the divorce process.
-When they told you it was all over, it was because he they already received this piece of paper from the family court.
+When they told you it was all over, it was because they already received this piece of paper from the family court.
 If your lawyer hasn’t sent you a copy, you should get in contact with them to request one.

 What you will need to do to get a copy of your divorce certificate depends on whether you know the necessary information regarding your case.
 Let's take a look at the two possible scenarios.